viktornilsson/viktornilsson.github.io/_posts/2024-06-10-caching-layers.md

 If you request `pdp/product/shirt-62952`, you know the response will be exactly the same every time.

 **Set-Cookie Header**
-One example of this is when you create cookies server side and then send them via the Set-Cookie header in the response to the client.
-This will tell both the CDN and the Browser that this is unique stuff for the specific response and should not be passed.
+One problem to watch out for is when you create cookies server side and then send them via the Set-Cookie header to the client.
+This will tell both the CDN and the Browser that this is unique stuff for the specific response and should not be cached.

 **GraphQL**